opencomputeproject/ocp-diag-core/apis/ocpdiag/ocpdiag/g3doc/results_reference_api.md

 must keep track of these records for later use in diagnostic result emissions.
 Performing a diagnosis without any associated hardware info is not useful.

-**Question**: Why can’t I just gather the hardware information when I actually need it for a Diagnosis? \
+**Question**: Why can't I just gather the hardware information when I actually need it for a Diagnosis? \
 **Answer**: In order to diagnose machines that panic, shut down, or are left in a bad-state during testing, you need to inform the OCPDiag Data Schema what